riscv/docs-dev-guide/README.md

 We are using the Ruby toolchain because it supports building the customizable, full-featured pdf required for RISC-V specifications.

-To support building WaveDrom diagrams directly from scripts contained in blocks in the AsciiDoc source files, we use npm to install the wavedrom-cli, even though we are using the Ruby toolchain.
+To support building WaveDrom diagrams directly from scripts contained in blocks in the AsciiDoc source files, we use NPM to install the wavedrom-cli, even though we are using the Ruby toolchain.

+NOTE: Even though NPM is required for the Wavedrom diagrams to work properly, we are *not* using the Asciidoctor NPM toolchain.

 ## Install Ruby on MacOS

- installing Ruby using RVM, and then installing the Asciidoctor gem.
+Install Ruby using RVM, and then install the Asciidoctor gem.

-ALERT: RVM is essential for creating pdfs because, paradoxically, the pdf build works best using Ruby version 2.5.x rather than more recent version..

 RVM is a Ruby installation and version manager.
 RVM works by installing Ruby inside your home directory and manages the environment variables to allow you to switch between the system-wide Ruby and any Ruby installed using RVM.

+ALERT: RVM is essential for creating pdfs because, paradoxically, the pdf build works best using Ruby version 2.5.x rather than more recent version.

 - Install the RVM (https://rvm.io/rvm/install):